 - The climb out is steep and will take awhile, so plan accordingly on your itinerary.

 - Take your time and enjoy.
-Our boys are still talking about this hike and not even because we almost got lost and died in the dessert.
+Our boys still talk about this hike!
 They loved the skinny slot canyon.
 It is very memorable, and we can’t wait to try it again in 5 years when they can climb through on their own.

 Our video does not show the entire hike, but a few bits and pieces of the adventure.
 Hopefully it will show you all the fun we had, and some of the challenges!